toomykins/Server/docs/runescript.md

 ## Triggers

 These are engine triggers that the server can execute.
 Their format is `[name,subject]`.
 Subject typically refers to a config name.
-Triggers may have multiple matches, only the most specific one is used initially.
+Triggers may have multiple matches, and only the most specific one is used initially.
 Scripts can defer to the next script by calling `default();`
 Subject priority is `specififc` > `_category` > `_` (catch-all)

 ### Player